giorgioditizio/risk_cryptojacking/README.md

-# A case-control study of the cryptojacking ecosystem
+# A Case-Control Study on the Cryptojacking Ecosystem
 A repository containing data and scripts about websites performing cryptojacking

 ### Data